-MedMen, a leading cannabis retailer and one of five currently licensed to do business in West Hollywood, is being sued by employees who allege they were not properly paid.
+MedMen, a leading cannabis retailer and one of four currently licensed to do business in West Hollywood, is being sued by employees who allege they were not properly paid.

 A lawsuit was filed in L.A.
 Superior Court as a class action complaint by Daniel Srourian, a lawyer representing Chelsea Medlock and Anthony Torres, a former employee at MedMen’s West Hollywood cannabis dispensary.
 In the lawsuit, Srourian estimates that more than 100 current and former employees of MedMen could be included in the class for which he is filing the suit.

 Medlock worked for MedMen from February to June of this year and Torres worked from February to August.
 In the lawsuit, Srourian makes several allegations, including that MedMen:

 –Often required hourly workers to work more than eight hours a day and more than 40 hours a week without paying them overtime.

 –Refused to give hourly workers the state-required 10-minute rest breaks for each four hours worked.

 –Sometimes required hourly workers to work for more than five hours without giving them the 30-minute meal break required under state law and routinely asked hourly workers to punch out for a meal break but continue working.

 –Did not maintain accurate payroll records.

 If found guilty, MedMen would face a range of fines including $50 per employee for each initial pay period for which an employee was underpaid and $100 for each subsequent underpayment.
 Perhaps more significant would be civil penalties assessed by a judge along with attorneys fees and expenses.